-Degree Programs - Bachelor of Arts in International Affairs/ Anthropology
+Degree Programs - BA in International Affairs/ Anthropology

 - International Affairs (PDF)